Friday / January 4 / 2019

-As a third man began to speak, another said, “Hold on, hold on, hold on.
+As a second man began to speak, another said, “Hold on, hold on, hold on.
 We got somebody over here, wants to play Cordelia.”
 Smiling broadly, he pointed a finger at a very shy ensemble member, who gave us a sheepish grin.
 “Really?!”
 I exclaimed.
 Only two weeks ago, this man had told me that he wasn’t sure he’d even be able to set foot on stage, let alone speak any lines—and now he was volunteering to play a major role!
 He nodded his head and said, “Yeah, I think so.
 Yeah… I wanna do it.”
 A number of people cheered, clapped, or simply voiced their enthusiasm.
 I tried to contain my own excitement, merely getting into a contest with Matt over which of us could write the most exclamation points in our notes.
 (In case you’re wondering, I won.
 Because I wrote “infinity”.
 And there’s no beating that!)

 As the ensemble settled in to work Act III, scene i (the first storm scene), I pulled aside the newbies and a veteran ensemble member to do a quick orientation.
 Before long, two other ensemble members joined us, making their own contributions to the conversation.
 The new guys listened attentively and asked questions as we described the practical and philosophical aspects of SIP: the season timeline, the need for a safe space, nudging without pushing, and all that jazz.